 If you’re looking for a furry new friend, now may be the time to pay a visit the shelter.
-As of this past weekend, all adult dogs over 5 months old are now FREE to adopt at the San Francisco SPCA as part of a summer special , and all dogs are free to adopt at SF Animal Care and Control (SFACC) through June 30.
+All adult dogs and adult cats over 5 months old are now FREE to adopt at the San Francisco SPCA.

-Both SF shelters are unusually full with many larger adult dogs currently seeking homes.
+The SF shelter is unusually full with many larger adult dogs currently seeking homes.
 Adoption fees usually run at $175 for adult dogs and $400 for puppies, but now is your chance to make a new friend with one less obstacle in your way.
-If you’ve put off adopting a dog, this month may be your chance.
+If you’ve put off adopting a pet, this month may be your chance.

 “When you adopt, you’re not just saving one animal’s life, you’re also opening space in our shelter so we can save another animal,” said Dr. Jennifer Scarlett, CEO of the SF SPCA.
 “If you’ve been thinking about adopting, now is a great time.
 Our shelter is full and we have a huge variety of dogs – especially bigger dogs.”